Here’s how to expand your business with subscription-based, recurring payment models.

 Bark Draws on Subscription Box Data to Enhance Retail Sales

 Pet-toy retailer Bark launched in 2012, and has since fetched a good deal of market share from traditional pet retailers like PetSmart.
-Using a monthly subscription payments model, Bark grew sales 70% from 2017 to 2018, and shopper retention rate hovers around 95%.
-(Digital Commerce 360)
+Using a monthly subscription payments model, the company saw strong pandemic-era growth that saw revenue increase by 79.0% to $112 million and subscription shipments increased 70.3% to 3.5 million.

 Bark began by selling dog toys made by other manufacturers.
-Thanks to their ongoing relationship with subscription shoppers, they drew on the unique insights into their customers needs and challenges and eventually began making their own products.
+Thanks to their ongoing relationship with subscription shoppers, they drew on the unique insights into their customers’ needs and challenges and eventually began making their own products.
 This was so successful that Bark expanded into brick and mortar retail sales, selling their Bark brand toys in Target stores.
+The strategy worked so well that the company expanded into brick and mortar retail sales through an arrangement with Target to sell their Bark brand toys and became a publicly-traded company in 2021.
 Bark’s story reveals that subscription payment models and one-off retail purchases don’t need to be mutually exclusive.
 In fact, many retailers will find success by embracing both worlds.

 Daily Harvest’s Subscription Smoothies Blend Convenience, Nutrition and Brand Image